How To Diagnose And Treat Internal Parasites In Fish

 If you notice that the belly of one of your fish is sunken it can definitely be a cause for alarm.
 It may seem that the overall shape of your fish has adjusted with the stomach area now appearing concave and “sucked in” to the abdomen.
 This can be caused by a few different diseases and parasites, notably flatworms that live in the digestive tract of the fish.

-These worms eat the food within the fishes stomach before the fish has a chance to digest it and absorb the nutrients.
+These worms eat the food within the fish’s stomach before the fish has a chance to digest it and absorb the nutrients.
 This can be difficult to detect initially as your fish will likely appear to be eating like normal, and sometimes even more than normal due to the beginning stages of malnourishment.
 Over time though the fish will slowly begin to starve, even if it is eating regularly!

 White Stringy Poop

 This is a very noticeable effect of some internal parasites.
 Often times the stringy poop will stay attached to the fish and trail underneath it, making it quite easy to spot.
-This poop that passes from the fish will also often times sit on top of the substrate in your aquarium and will be easily disturbed and kicked up during routine maintenance.
+This poop that passes from the fish will also oftentimes sit on top of the substrate in your aquarium and will be easily disturbed and kicked up during routine maintenance.

-This type of poop is associated with parasites such as Hexamita, tapeworms, roundworms and Spironucleus, which can also cause hole in the head disease.
+This type of poop is associated with parasites such as Hexamita, tapeworms, roundworms, and Spironucleus, which can also cause hole-in-the-head disease.

 It should be noted however that many types of fish poop naturally look this way and indicate that the fish is not eating enough rather than being a parasite.

-The white “casing” that usually surrounds the waste is what you are seeing, and sometimes indicate that the mucus cells that create this casing are passing without containing any food waste.
+The white “casing” that usually surrounds the waste is what you are seeing, and sometimes indicates that the mucus cells that create this casing are passing without containing any food waste.
 This is also not a great sign to see, as it means your fish are not eating properly but is not always a sign of parasite infestation.

 Lack Of Appetite

 It is no surprise that fish share this characteristic with humans.
 If we are sick, or are in poor health, it is common for us to have a lack of appetite.
-This is alarming in fish however, as this is a good indicator for parasites like tapeworms and roundworms.
+This is alarming in fish, however, as this is a good indicator for parasites like tapeworms and roundworms.

 These internal parasites in fish live in the stomach and lower digestive tract and can sometimes leave them perpetually “full” and unwilling to eat.
 These parasites essentially swell up as they eat and grow inside of your fish.
 This unfortunately leaves very little room in the stomach for food to go.
 This leads to all sorts of issues related to malnourishment like rapid weight loss and an even higher susceptibility to other diseases and Ich.

-A lack of appetite can also be indicative of other parasites, Ich and general stress in your fish.
-If you notice that your fish are not readily accepting food you should check the temperature of your water, as well as perform a test of ammonia, nitrite, pH and nitrate immediately to see if there is an obvious reason for the issue.
+A lack of appetite can also be indicative of other parasites, Ich, and general stress in your fish.
+If you notice that your fish are not readily accepting food you should check the temperature of your water, as well as perform a test of ammonia, nitrite, pH, and nitrate immediately to see if there is an obvious reason for the issue.

 A fish that is stressed from high levels of water pollutants or high temperatures will usually refuse food and act strangely.